Harnessing Home Equity in Oregon: ‘Buy Before You Sell’ With a Bridge Loan

 You might think your only option is to sell, vacate, and temporarily relocate while you search for a new home.
 But there’s a more streamlined solution that might just fit your needs: a bridge loan.

-A bridge loan offers a practical way to leverage the equity in your current home, providing financial flexibility.
-This guide will explore how bridge loans work in Oregon, weighing their benefits and drawbacks, and offering insight into modern solutions for the buy-before-you-sell conundrum.
+A bridge loan is a practical way to leverage the equity in your current home, providing financial flexibility.
+This guide explores how bridge loans work in Oregon, weighs their benefits and drawbacks, and offers insight into modern solutions for the buy-before-you-sell conundrum.

 Yes, You Can Buy Before You Sell.
 Why Move Twice?